E-cigarettes + NRT for Smoking Reduction in Mental Illness

 The trial does not specify if you need to stop taking your current medications.
 However, if you have changed the dose of your psychotropic medication in the last 30 days, you cannot participate.

-What data supports the effectiveness of this treatment for smoking reduction in individuals with mental illness?
+What evidence suggests that this trial's treatments could be effective for smoking reduction in mental illness?

 Omar El-Shahawy